sidhantsinghvi/sdhnm/NOTES.md

 This document explains every file in the repository, how they relate, and how the system works end-to-end.
 It is intended for developers maintaining or extending the project.

+TL;DR:

+It’s a Raspberry Pi app to take clear insect photos.

+It moves/auto-focuses a motorized stage to get sharp images.

+It stacks multiple shots into one sharper picture.

+It can label the insect using built‑in AI models.

+It manages saving/copying images (to USB), and controls the light and fan.

 ## 1) High-level architecture

 - Application type: PyQt5 desktop application targeting Raspberry Pi, with GStreamer live preview, `libcamera-still` capture, GPIO-driven motion and lighting, focus stacking, and ONNX-based image classification.